 To apply for membership, please email firstname.lastname@example.org.

-security notes in Stable Channel updates on the Google Chrome releases blog.
+A history of fixed Chromium security bugs is best found via security notes in Stable Channel updates on the Google Chrome releases blog.
 You can also find fixed, publicly visible Type=Bug-Security bugs in the issue tracker (note: security bugs automatically become publicly visible 14 weeks after they are fixed).
-All security bugs are rated according to our severity guidelines, which we keep in line with industry standards. .
+All security bugs are rated according to our severity guidelines, which we keep in line with industry standards.